xemonix0/Cherry-Doom/README.md

 - Three new cheats:
   - **'FULLCLIP'** for infinite ammo;
   - **'VALIANT'** for fast weapons;
-    - **'BOBBERS'** serves as a shortcut to toggle the two cheats mentioned above, plus IDFA.
+    - **'BOBBERS'** serves as a shortcut to toggle the two cheats mentioned above, plus IDFA;
-  - **'GIBBERS'** to force gibbing on dying enemies, independently of damage dealt;
+  - **'GIBBERS'** to force gibbing on dying enemies, independently of damage dealt.
 - New "Doom compatibility" settings (some adapted from Crispy Doom fixes):
   - Blazing doors reopen with wrong sound;
   - Manually reactivated moving doors are silent;